jbkordass/lightweight-pipeline/doc/quickstart.rst

     output_data = step.step(input_data)
     print(f"Input: {input_data}, Output: {output_data}")

-In practice necessarily meant to be instatiated except for demonstration or testing.
+In practice, it is not necessarily meant to be instatiated except for demonstration or testing.
 The CLI part of the pipeline aggregates all steps and handles running them.